Last updated: June 7, 2026

 The App does not share your data with any party other than:

-- The recipient inboxes you configure: the daily report email is sent only to addresses you've entered in the App.
+- The recipient inboxes you configure: the daily email is sent only to addresses you've entered in the App.

 - EmailJS: the relay service that delivers the email.
 EmailJS sees the destination address and the email body in transit; it does not retain the body beyond its own send-log window.